 - nerve conduction tests

-Nerve tissues are traditionally slower or harder to heal than other tissues.
-However, some ulnar nerve palsy symptoms may get better on their own without any additional treatments.
+Nerve tissues usually heal much more slowly than other types of tissues.
+However, some ulnar nerve palsy symptoms may get better without treatment.

 - over-the-counter pain relievers

-- medications to reduce nerve spasms, such as gabapentin, phenytoin, carbamazepine, or tricyclic antidepressants
+- medications to reduce nerve spasms, such as gabapentin, carbamazepine, or phenytoin

 - corticosteroids to reduce inflammation